Anglia Square: Cinema

-Built on a concrete raft and rising above the centre is the former Odeon cinema which opened on 8 July 1971, then part of the Hollywood chain, which replaced a nearby 2,000 seat pre-war cinema, then in 2019 closing permanently.
-In July, 2013 the cinema hosted the world premiere of Alan Partridge: Alpha Papa.
+Built on a concrete raft and rising above the centre is the former Odeon cinema which opened on 8 July 1971, replacing a nearby 2,000 seat pre-war cinema.
+Later part of the local Hollywood Cinemas chain, in July 2013 the cinema hosted the world premiere of Alan Partridge: Alpha Papa following an "Anglia Square Not Leicester Square" campaign.
+In 2019, the cinema closed permanently.

 Regeneration

 Anglia Square and the surrounding area is to be the centre of a major redevelopment with a suggested name of Calvert Square (Calvert Street is nearby).
 During 2008 the public were invited to view the proposals.
 Work was due to start in 2009 but plans were scaled down due to the credit crunch.
 In January 2011 new plans for the square were lodged and the developers hope to gain approval before the end of April 2011.
 In November, 2009 the public were asked to have their say on the proposed development.
 The multimillion-pound plans are to be part of the Northern City Centre Area Action Plan.

 In 2014, the centre was bought by investment manager Threadneedle Investments for £7.5 million.

 The current owners and their partner Weston Homes announced in November 2016, they have been holding talks with chief officers at Norwich City Hall.
 Plans submitted include the demolition of Anglia Square, the former stationery office and Gildengate House.
 More than 1000 homes are planned to be built above shop units and a new public square.

 In early 2018, Weston Homes and landowner Columbia Threadneedle submitted regeneration plans for the site.
 These include 1200 homes, of which 120 will be affordable, a major supermarket, hotel, green squares and central courtyards, along with a 20-storey tower.
-The project is opposed by Historic England, civic watchdog the Norwich Society and the Dean and Chapter of Norwich Cathedral.
+The project was opposed by Historic England, civic watchdog the Norwich Society and the Dean and Chapter of Norwich Cathedral.
+The plans were rejected but later revised in 2023, which were approved by the council despite concerns over the affordability of the housing.
+The plans were estimated to cost £300 million.
+However, in February 2024, Weston Homes announced it had pulled out of the project and the plans were scrapped.